 Are there Invisible Aligners for Kids?

 What is Invisalign First

 Creating a great smile involves fixing oral health issues during their early childhood and even before the teeth have erupted.
 Invisalign First is the next generation of Invisalign that is specially developed for children.
 The treatment allows children who still have growing teeth to use aligners in treating their orthodontic problems.
-It is the latest orthodontic solution which lets the patient use an alternative treatment to metal braces for their child.
+It is the latest orthodontic solution that lets the patient use an alternative treatment to metal braces for their child.
 About Child orthodontics.

 Why Invisalign First?

 Invisalign First is a Phase One treatment made to correct the position of the child’s jaw.
 It offers unique features like dental arch expansion and creating room for the developing teeth.
 Invisalign First can correct a variety of issues like: